Rightlight6 Room lighting audit

 Output

-Scores, top issue, confidence-aware findings, and ranked next steps.
+Scores, top issue, confidence levels, and ranked next steps.

 What matters here